kylepmccarthy1/Kylepmccarthy.github.io/index.md

 ### Geochronology Research

-* This Geocrhonology research utilized skills in geochronology, petrology, structural geology and geochemistry.
-Utilizing these sub-geologic disciplines, we determined the timing of events within the Chester Dome's creation.
-The insights in this research provide geologist with a greater understanding of rock formation in the Northeast United States.
+* This Geocrhonology research utilized skills in geochronology, petrology, structural geology, and geochemistry.
+Using these sub-geologic disciplines, we determined the timing of events within Chester Dome's creation.
+The insights in this research provide geologists with a greater understanding of rock formation in the Northeast United States.

 [EVIDENCE FOR POLYPHASE DEFORMATION IN THE MYLONITIC ZONES BOUNDING THE CHESTER AND ATHENS DOMES, SOUTHEASTERN VERMONT, FROM 40AR/39AR GEOCHRONOLOGY](https://www.uvm.edu/sites/default/files/Department-of-Geology/SchnalzerPoster.pdf)